mdn/content/files/en-us/learn/tools_and_testing/client-side_javascript_frameworks/react_getting_started/index.md

 ### Component props

 **Props** are a means of passing data into a React component.
-Their syntax is identical to that of attrributes, in fact: `prop="value"`.
-The distinction between them is subtle: attributes are passed into plain elements; props are passed into React components.
+Their syntax is identical to that of attributes, in fact: `prop="value"`.
+The difference is that whereas attributes are passed into plain elements, props are passed into React components.

-In React, the flow of data is unidirectional: props can only be passed from Parent components down to Child components.
+In React, the flow of data is unidirectional: props can only be passed from parent components down to child components.

 Let's open `index.jsx` and give our `<App />` component its first prop.